AdelaideBaron/csv_teams_attendance_collation/README.md

 4. Adjust `if (len(these_attendees) < 50):` to less than the max register length (e.g. 50 here
 3. Run main
 4. See the generated output.csv file

+### WIP
+- Remove duplicaets
+- Count for each person